groupdocs-editor/Groupdocs.Editor-References-Tutorials/content/english/java/advanced-features/excel-file-security-java-groupdocs-editor/_index.md

 editor.dispose();
 ```

-#### Troubleshooting Tips

-- Ensure your file path is correct.
-- Handle `PasswordRequiredException` to manage access attempts gracefully.
+**Tip:** This pattern lets you gracefully inform users that a password is required before proceeding.

-### Open Document With Incorrect Password
+### How to Handle an Incorrect Password

-This feature demonstrates handling incorrect passwords when attempting to open a document.

-#### Overview

-Attempting to open a protected document with an incorrect password will trigger specific exceptions, which you can catch and handle appropriately.

-#### Implementation Steps
+When a user supplies the wrong password, GroupDocs.Editor throws `IncorrectPasswordException`.
+Catch it to provide friendly feedback.

-##### 1. Import Required Classes
+#### Step 1 – Import Required Classes
 ```java
 import com.groupdocs.editor.Editor;
 import com.groupdocs.editor.IncorrectPasswordException;
 import com.groupdocs.editor.options.SpreadsheetLoadOptions;
 ```

-##### 2. Set Up Load Options with Incorrect Password
+#### Step 2 – Set Load Options with an Incorrect Password

-Define the incorrect password in `SpreadsheetLoadOptions`.

 ```java
 String inputFilePath = "path/to/sample_xls_protected";
 SpreadsheetLoadOptions loadOptions = new SpreadsheetLoadOptions();